fbpx

 5. Catmint

-Catmint (Nepeta x faassenii) is a great low-growing perennial for around the base of bobo hydrangea or other shrubs.
-It’s an attractive, easy to care for plant that blooms in late spring and early summer with lavender flowers.
+Catmint (Nepeta) is a great low-growing perennial for around the base of bobo hydrangea or other shrubs.
+It’s an attractive, easy-to-care-for plant that blooms in late spring and early summer with lavender flowers.
 The foliage has a pleasant minty scent when touched, making it a nice addition to any garden.

-Catmint grows best in full sun and well-drained soil, but can tolerate some shade as well.
+Catmints grow best in full sun and well-drained soil but can also tolerate some shade.
 Once established, it requires little maintenance and will spread quickly if given enough space.
 Pruning back after flowering will help keep its shape and encourage more blooms later on in the season.

-In terms of pests and diseases, catmint is generally resistant to most common problems such as powdery mildew or aphids.
-However, slugs may be attracted to the soft leaves so you may want to take precautions against them if they are present in your area.
+In terms of pests and diseases, catmints are generally resistant to most common problems, such as powdery mildew or aphids.
+However, slugs may be attracted to the soft leaves, so you may want to take precautions against them if they are present in your area.

-When planting catmint near other plants, make sure there is adequate spacing between them as this plant tends to spread quite rapidly over time due to its rhizomes underground roots system.
-This can cause overcrowding which could lead to disease or pest infestations down the line, so be mindful of how much room you give each individual plant when planting out.
+When planting catmint near other plants, make sure there is adequate spacing between them, as this plant tends to spread quite rapidly over time due to its rhizome’s underground root system.
+This can cause overcrowding, leading to disease or pest infestations down the line, so be mindful of how much room you give each plant when planting out.

 Bee balm